johndpope/contextual-lstm/README.md

 # contextual-lstm
-Building a context based LSTM network with Tensorflow.
-Testing again.
-And again.
-And one more time.
+I'm planning to build a Recommender System based on a contextual LSTM network.
+Details will follow soon :)

+First time working with Python & Tensorflow (http://www.tensorflow.org/).